-During the same time frame as Flame Tokay's heyday, between the 1880s and 1980s, Lodi growers discovered another phenomenon that they could always bank on: Wherever you can successfully plant Flame Tokay, you can also grow top quality Zinfandel.
+During the same time frame as Flame Tokay's heyday, between the 1880s and 1980s, Lodi growers discovered another phenomenon that they could always bank on Wherever you can successfully plant Flame Tokay, you can also grow top-quality Zinfandel.
 Deep, fine sandy loam soil turned out to be just as ideal for this black-skinned wine grape, which became California's most widely planted wine grape by the late 1800s.

 To this day, the majority of Lodi's vaunted "old vine" Zinfandel plantings, adding up to thousands of acres, are own-rooted (i.e. ungrafted) vines dating back to before the mid-1960s (the region's current oldest existing blocks were planted between 1889 and the 1920s).
-As it turned out, the other advantage of Tokay fine sandy loam soil is that it is has never been hospitable to phylloxera, the root louse that forced the rest of the wine world (including almost all of California) to replant vineyards on phylloxera-resistant American rootstocks, starting in the 1870s.
+As it turned out, the other advantage of Tokay fine sandy loam soil is that it has never been hospitable to phylloxera, the root louse that forced the rest of the wine world (including almost all of California) to replant vineyards on phylloxera-resistant American rootstocks, starting in the 1870s.

-As we remark in our previous post (see Burning questions about appreciating old vine wines), being own-rooted is not in itself a quality advantage, but it speaks to the soil factor accounting for the long term health of Lodi's Zinfandel grape industry, and why the region has remained easily the most productive source of the variety (about 42% of California's annual crush) in the state.
+As we remark in our previous post (see Burning questions about appreciating old vine wines), being own-rooted is not in itself a quality advantage, but it speaks to the soil factor accounting for the long-term health of Lodi's Zinfandel grape industry, and why the region has remained easily the most productive source of the variety (about 42% of California's annual crush) in the state.

-When, in 1907, the City of Lodi held its first and only wham-bam, three-day grape festival called the Tokay Carnival, the proceedings were overseen by a publicly elected "Queen Zinfandel" and "King Tokay" (see In 1907 Lodi celebrated grapes like no American city never-ever has).
+When, in 1907, the City of Lodi held its first and only wham-bam, a three-day grape festival called the Tokay Carnival, the proceedings were overseen by a publicly elected "Queen Zinfandel" and "King Tokay" (see In 1907 Lodi celebrated grapes as no American city never-ever has).
 By the same token, the Mokelumne River appellation's soil series may have just as well have been renamed "Zinfandel series fine sandy loam," since it's Zinfandel that has remained Lodi's most widely planted grape, whereas Flame Tokay has gone the way (like watermelons) of other seeded fruit products.

 Flame Tokay, however, was historically a phenomenon peculiar to Lodi — in no other region of the world did it find such a natural environment.
-The pink colored grape may no longer rule the region's grape industry.
+The pink-colored grape may no longer rule the region's grape industry.
 But it has given its unusual name to the soils that define the Mokelumne River appellation, the profile of which will always remain totally unique in the entire world of wine.